PennLINC/babs/docs/source/babs-init.rst

       ``--input raw_BIDS https://osf.io/t8urc/``.

       Note for ``<name>``: ``<name>`` is defined by yourself.
-As long as it is not repeated across different ``--input``, you can use whatever string you'd like/you feel that's informative.
+As long as it is not repeated across different ``--input``, you can use whatever string you'd like or you think that's informative.

 **********************
-Detailed Description
+Detailed description
 **********************

 --------------------------------------------------------------------